paciorek/future-kubernetes/README.md

 ```
 git clone https://github.com/paciorek/future-helm-chart
-cd future-helm-chart
-tar -cvzf ../future-helm.tgz .
+tar czf future-helm.tgz -C future-helm-chart .
-cd ..
-helm install <name-of-release> ./future-helm.tgz   # insert the name of your choosing
+helm install --wait <name-of-release> ./future-helm.tgz
-sleep 30
 ```

 Note that in earlier versions of Helm (before version 3) one would not include 'name-of-release' and Helm would provide a name for the release (which will be of a form something like `ardent-porcupine`).
 A 'release' is an instance of a chart running in a Kubernetes cluster.
 In newer versions of Helm, you need to provide the name.

-You'll see a message about the release and how to connect to the RStudio interface.
+The `--wait` flag tells helm to wait until all the pods have started.
+Once that happens, you'll see a message about the release and how to connect to the RStudio interface.

-Make sure to wait a bit (e.g., 30 seconds as above) to let the pods start up.

 Note: Below I have instructions for installing additional R packages on your cluster.
 If you install any packages that take a substantial amount of time (e.g., anything relying on Rcpp), it could take multiple minutes or more for the pods to start up.
 The RStudio interface would NOT be available during this time.